Self-motivation

 Image result

-Broadly speaking, I am blessed to be surrounded by students who are into English and demonstrate interest and love for the language.
+Overall, I feel fortunate to be surrounded by students who are passionate about English and show genuine interest and appreciation for the language.”

 Do you relate to any of this?

-These are some of the advantages that I can think of, right here and now.
-However, I highly recommend that you write your personalised list with reasons that are meaningful for you.
+These are just a few advantages that come to mind right now.
+However, I strongly encourage you to write your personalised list with reasons that truly matter to you.
 In doing so, you will be giving yourself an instant boost of energy.
-Feel free to bring your list to class if you are a current student.
+If you are a current student, feel free to bring your list to class!

-3. It challenges me and arouses my thirst for knowledge.
+3. It’s a challenge that sparks my curiosity and fuels my thirst for knowledge.

-4. I can grasp the lyrics of songs.
+4. I can understand and appreciate the lyrics of songs.

-6. The sound of the language lifts me up.
+6. The sound of the English language lifts my spirits.

-8. Expanding my vocabulary in a foreign language gives me joy and a sense of achievement.
+8. Expanding my vocabulary in a foreign language brings me a sense of joy and achievement.

-9. Last but not least, through language learning, I also get to meet some interesting people locally: (fellow) students and teachers.
+9. Last but not least, language learning helps me meet interesting people in my local area – students and teachers.

-Logically, your progress is bound to the amount of time you are willing to allocate to that purpose.
-As with other things we learn, there is no magic pill and attending a course is far from enough.
+Logically, your progress is tied to the amount of time you are willing to dedicate to it.
+As with anything else you learn, there is no magic solution, and simply attending a course won’t be enough.

-But in this regard, luck is on your side.
-While it is true that time is hard to find but regular English practice can be integrated into your routine.
-If you like reading, read in English.
-If you are into series, change the language mode.
-When you are doing a task that doesn’t require much attention, play the radio or a podcast in the background.
-It may take a few weeks till you get adjusted to this self-immersion but once you get the hang of it and it becomes effortless: A round of applause for you!
+That said, luck is on your side.
+While it’s true that finding time is difficult, regular English practice can easily be woven into your daily routine.
+If you enjoy reading, read in English.
+If you are into TV series, switch to English audio.
+When doing tasks that don’t require much focus, play the radio or a podcast in the background.
+It might take a few weeks to adjust to this self-immersion but once it becomes effortless – congratulations!
+You’ve made it.

-Nevertheless, I wouldn’t advise to do it all at once and risk becoming overwhelmed.
-You know what is going to work for you.
+However, I wouldn’t advise doing everything at once and risking burnout.
+You know what works best for you.
 Pick and choose.
-And the keyword here is enjoyment!.
-Go for what raises your spirits and you can look forward to.
-You will be more receptive and time will be more effective.
+The key is enjoyment!.
+Focus on what excites you and what you’ll look forward to.
+When you enjoy it, you will be more engaged and your time will be more effective.

 Set small goals